codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-auth0.md

 1. Continue with _Create SSO account for Auth0 in Codefresh_.

 ## 2. Create SSO account for Auth0 in Codefresh
-After creating an Auth0 application, create an SSO account for OAut0 in Codefresh.
+After creating an Auth0 application, create an SSO account for OAuth0 in Codefresh.

-1. In the Codefresh UI, go to the [Single Sign On](https://g.codefresh.io/account-admin/sso).
+1. In the Codefresh UI, go to [Single Sign On](https://g.codefresh.io/account-admin/sso).
-1. Click **Add Single Sign-On** and then select **Auth0** from the list.
+1. Click **Add Single Sign-On**, and then select **Auth0** from the list.
 1. Enter the following:
   * **Client Name**: For auto-generation, leave empty.
 Codefresh generates the client name once you save the settings.
   * **Display Name**: Meaningful name that identifies this SSO integration.